tincotema/archlinux-bootstrap/README.md

 This script will install a minimal EFI bootable arch system without an X-server.
-It will stick closely to the [Arch Wiki Installation Guide](https://wiki.archlinux.org/index.php/installation_guide)
+It will stick closely to the [Arch Wiki Installation Guide](https://wiki.archlinux.org/index.php/installation_guide) It is based on the Install Skript from [nyronium](https://github.com/nyronium/gentoo-bootstrap)

 What you will get: